RVCC-IDMX/about-me-Kelony11/README.md

 <!-- License  & Copyrights -->

-I reserve copyrights to all the contents included in this webpage and do NOT wish to release any content at the moment.
+# Licenses

+Video Content, Logo and Images are rightfully owned by KELONY LLC which I reserve all copyrights.

 Kelvin Ihezue!